-The dangers of the iPad in the wild
+The dangers of the iPad

 I received a great comment out on LinkedIn from Colin.
 He liked the post but raised a serious concern about how easy it is to move information into and out of the corporate walls.
 This topic struck me as a perfect blog post.

 To start, I am not an IT person although I have worked in IT at various points in my career.
 However, I am a power-user on Windows, Office and generally all the departmental applications I use to run my department.
 I was one of the earliest adopters of Blackberries in my hospital about 6 years ago (kind of late compared to how long the Blackberry had been around at that point, but hey, I work in Healthcare).
 I was a fairly early adopter of the iPad (August 2010) and one of the first that felt comfortable enough to use an iPad in meeting at work.
 Through all of this time I made a point to keep up relationships with key staff in IT to maintain intel on technology IT was ready to (and not ready to) deploy in the hospital.
 In thinking about Colin’s statement as well as my decision making process on what I store out on Dropbox I figured it was time to write a post about security in the cloud and on the iPad.

 Learn How to be More Productive with your iPad